pop-ecx/zfetch/README.md

 # Zfetch

-A silly liitle neofetch clone in zig 0.11
+A silly little neofetch clone in zig 0.11

-> NOT COMPLETE BY ANY STRETCH OF IMAGINATION`
+> CLOSER TO COMPLETION NOW

 ### Problems to solve
-- only take the parrot part after reading /proc/uname
-- Convert uptime to hours after reading /proc/uptime(1st part is the true uptime)
-- Move the printed text from stdout to the right side of the logo
-- Ascii art should be a bit intelligent
+- style it a little.
+Make it look sexy
-- Remove the voidvoidvoid print from stdout
+- Get distro from /etc/os-release
+- Too verbose

 ### Progress so far
 - Successfully read kernel, uptime and architecture
+- Ascii art is now a bit smarter